|Background art by Robby-Robert. Paul Morrow, Victor Bergman, and David Kano courtesy of ITC.|

 “He’s unfortunately right, Captain,” spoke up Maya.
 “The moon may not have stopped since leaving Earth, but rate of travel has varied on occasion depending on the different spatial environments we’ve encountered.”

-“Would not the constant of being caught in the gravity well of Levzor 4 affect whether or not the moon reduces speed?” asked Hansen.
+“Would not the constant of being caught in the gravity well of Levzor 4 affect whether or not the moon reduces speed?” asked Seven.
 “Did you run simulations, Commander?”

 McMurty nodded.
 “Indeed I did, and all the tests I ran showed the moon maintainin’ constant rate o rotation.
 However, because we’re generatin’ that spin artificially, there’s simply no way ta absolutely guarantee there will not be a change.
 As such, I would recommend continuous operation fer at least two Levzorian days, and then begin shut-down o' the movers one by one.”